andreilungeanu/simple-cart/README.md

 ## TTL / Expiry and Purging

-This package now supports a TTL (time-to-live) for persisted carts.
+This package supports a TTL (time-to-live) for persisted carts.
 When `config('simple-cart.storage.ttl')` is set to a positive number (seconds), the repository will set an `expires_at` timestamp on each saved cart.

 To purge expired carts, a console command is provided: